-- (i) Regularization after a period of time worked of at least two consecutive appointment years of work at a workload of fifty percent (50%) or greater for each of the two (2) consecutive appointment years and where there is a reasonable expectation of ongoing employment for which the employee is qualified at a workload of at least fifty percent (50%) or greater for two semesters in the next appointment year; or - (2) Regularization after the employee has performed a workload at least one hundred and twenty percent (120%) of an annualized workload over at least two (2) consecutive years and there is a reasonable expectation of an ongoing workload assignment for which the employee is qualified, of at least fifty percent (50%) on an annualized basis over the immediately subsequent appointment year. - (ii) Regularization provided the employee receive a satisfactory evaluation prior to regularization.
+(a) (1) Regularization after a period of time worked of at least two consecutive appointment years of work at a workload of 50% or greater for each of the two consecutive appointment years and where there is a reasonable expectation of ongoing employment for which the employee is qualified at a workload of at least 50% or greater for two semesters in the next appointment year; or

+(2) Regularization after the employee has performed a workload at least 120% of an annualized workload over at least two consecutive years and there is a reasonable expectation of an ongoing workload assignment for which the employee is qualified, of at least 50% on an annualized basis over the immediately subsequent appointment year.

+(b) Regularization provided the employee receive a satisfactory evaluation prior to regularization.
 An employee will be deemed to have received a satisfactory evaluation if one has not been undertaken by the employer.
-The employer may evaluate a non-regular employee at least once each twelve (12) month period and the employee may request an additional evaluation not more often than one in each twelve (12) month period.
+The employer may evaluate a non-regular employee at least once each 12-month period and the employee may request an additional evaluation not more often than one in each 12-month period.